Beyond Normalization: Rethinking the Partition Function as a Difficulty Scheduler for RLVR: Introduction

 Extensive experiments across mathematical reasoning and coding benchmarks showcase the effectiveness of PACED-RL.
 On AIME benchmarks, PACED-RL improves average pass@1 performance by up to 29.1\% and 40.0\% over GRPO and FlowRL, respectively.
 Moreover, on the pass@$k$ metric, which we employ as a proxy for diversity and exploration capacity \citep{li2025jointly,zhu2025the}, PACED-RL achieves consistent improvements over baselines, outperforming GRPO and FlowRL by up to 14.2\% and 9.1\%.

-Our main results and key contributions are as follows: \begin{itemize}[leftmargin=*,nosep] \item We theoretically show that the GFlowNet partition function for LLM post-training is linked to online accuracies, enabling it to directly serve as online accuracy estimates. \item We introduce PACED-RL, which leverages these accuracy estimates to perform difficulty-aware adaptive prompt selection and estimation-error–prioritized replay, boosting training efficiency while preserving output diversity. \item We carry out extensive evaluations across code generation and mathematical reasoning benchmarks, and show that PACED-RL achieves clear performance gains over various RLVR baselines. \end{itemize}
+Our main results and key contributions are as follows: \begin{itemize}[leftmargin=*,nosep] \item We theoretically show that the GFlowNet partition function for LLM post-training is linked to online accuracies, enabling it to directly serve as online accuracy estimates. \item We introduce PACED-RL, which leverages these accuracy estimates to perform difficulty-aware adaptive prompt selection and estimation-error–prioritized replay, boosting training efficiency while preserving output diversity. \item We carry out extensive evaluations across code and mathematical reasoning tasks, and show that PACED-RL achieves clear performance gains over recent baselines. \end{itemize}

 Overall, our results show that PACED-RL offers a principled and practical way to further enhance distribution-matching training of LLMs for reasoning tasks.